cbraissant/SF-Tech-website/_pages/en/vest.md

 categories: clothing

-title: Polartec Vest
+title: Softshell Vest
 subtitle: High Perfomance Undergarments

 hero-image: undersuit-logo-0630.jpg
 hero-style: overlay

-image: montage-vest.png
+image: montage-softshell.png

 highlights:

-- icon: polartec.svg
+  - icon: humidity.svg
-  title: Polartec® Power Stretch®
-  sub: Flexible, breathable and heat retaining material
+    title: Breathable material
+    sub: Allows the water humidity to go through the material keeping, the skin dry and warm
   - icon: flame.svg
     title: Heating ready
     sub: Pockets and wire holes ready for the heating system
   - icon: vest.svg
     title: Large crotch strap
     sub: To maintain the undergarments in place when donning and doffing the drysuit
-- icon: snow-flake.svg
+  - icon: plume.svg
-  title: Design for cold weather
-  sub: Fabric and thickness providing enough warmth for freezing-cold waters
+    title: Thin and light
+    sub: Takes up no space and allows a heating system to be added to an existing undersuit

 specs:
   - name: Characteristics
     id: characteristics
     data:
     - Large crotch strap
     - Designed for SF Tech heating system
     - SF Tech logo on the chest
     - Odor and bacteria resistant
   - name: Materials
     id: materials
     data:
-  - "Polartec® Power Stretch®"
     - "Outer shell: 88% Polyester / 12% Elastane"
     - "Inner lining: 100% Polyester"

 link-card:
   - pants
   - gloves
   - valve
   - batteries
 ---

-The SF Tech vest is specially designed to offer the best possible experience in a dry suit.
-Polartec® Power Stretch® has the ability to retain warmth without restricting movement or agility during activities.
-Polartec® is a breathable material that continuously evacuates water vapor while retaining heat.
+The SF Tech Softshell vest is specially designed to be used under an existing undersuit.
+Thin and light, it does not take up space and offers the possibility of adding a heating system to any configuration.
+Softshell is a breathable material that continuously evacuates water vapor while retaining heat.
 The layer in contact with the skin remains dry and comfortable.

 The sleeveless SF Tech vest covers the upper part of the body and is used in conjunction with other undergarments.
 To ensure effective heating, the vest should be worn close to the body, between the skin and the undersuit.
 A wide elastic crotch strap holds the clothes in place when dressing or diving.